The Baratza Virtuoso Review (the ‘Plus’ Conical Burr grinder model)

 A good grind is critical for a properly brewed cup of coffee, and that’s why baristas around the world loved the Baratza Virtuoso grinder.
 The Virtuoso + offers the same stellar grind consistency with a couple of attractive new features.
 So now you can channel your inner barista in the convenience of your own home.

-The Baratza Virtuoso was our favorite grinder in 2019 and 2020, so let’s take a closer look at what makes the upgraded ‘plus’ version special.
+The Baratza Virtuoso was our favourite grinder in 2019 and 2020, so let’s take a closer look at what makes the upgraded ‘plus’ version special.

 SUMMARY: The Virtuoso Plus